myYearbook/plproxyrc/README.md

  * Include documentation for all functions in function bodies.
  * Include documentation for functions in README or elsewhere, preferably generated from the function documenation itself.
- * Bump cluster version number when cluster config is updated.
-   (Currently only updates when cluster partitions are set.)
+ * Confirm which permissions are necessary for default install (particularly tables)

 Author
 ------
-Michael Glaesemann <michael.glaesemann at myyearbook.com>
+Michael Glaesemann michael.glaesemann at myyearbook.com

 Copyright and License
 =====================